jiasong18/Ant-Media-Server-Wiki/Publish-with-a-Desktop-Software---Open-Broadcaster-Software.md

 ![OBS (Open Broadcaster Software) interface](https://ant-media.github.io/Ant-Media-Server/doc/images/obs_screenshot.jpg)

-By default, OBS starts to capture from your embedded camera if exists after inilialized.
+By default, OBS starts to capture from your embedded camera if exists after initialized.
 You can add or remove video/audio source from Sources section, such as an image can be broadcasted as a video source or external microphone can be added as a audio source.